-Candidate Impact on Student Learning Rubric
+Candidate Impact on Student Learning Rubric Candidate's Name Course Prefix/Number/Section PK-12 Student Level Semester: 🗌 Fall 🗌 Spring 🗌 Summer Year: 2016 2017 2018

-Candidate impact on Student Learning Rubric Cand lidate's Name Course Prefix/Number/Secti on PK-1 2 Student Level Seme ster: Spring ☐ Summer Year: 201 16 🗌 2017 🔲 2018 Cur Description: This rubric is used to assess candidate impact on PK-12 learning via a candidate's lesson plan, curriculum unit plan, student work sample, portfolio, etc. Candidate will demonstrate the ability to: gather and analyze pre-assessment data; design a lesson that addresses the student learning outcome(s) that were developed based on the pre-assessment data; assess and analyze student learning; and reflect on closing the assessment loop, including impact on PK-12 student learning, as well as logical next steps.
-Directions: As you carefully consider each item, please place an X in the box ∑ next to the level of pei rformance that t he candic se select only one option f e-Assessment or each rubric component. ndidate gathers pre ssessment data. -assessmen t data.
-Candidate may develop p and administer pre-assessme nt (s) or utilize previously collected pre a Exemplary (3 pts.)
+Description: This rubric is used to assess candidate impact on PK-12 learning via a candidate's lesson plan, curriculum unit plan, student work sample, portfolio, etc. Candidate will demonstrate the ability to:

+- gather and analyze pre-assessment data; - design a lesson that addresses the student learning outcome(s) that were developed based on the preassessment data; - assess and analyze student learning; and - reflect on closing the assessment loop, including impact on PK-12 student learning, as well as logical next steps.

+Directions: As you carefully consider each item, please place an X in the box next to the level of performance that the candidate demonstrated.
+Please select only one option for each rubric component.

+I. Pre-Assessment

+1. Candidate gathers pre-assessment data.
+Candidate may develop and administer pre-assessment (s) or utilize previously collected pre-assessment data.

+Exemplary (3 pts.)
 Sound/Solid (2 pts.)
 Acceptable (1 pt.)
 Emerging/Needs Development (0 pts.)
-Pre-assessments incorporate varied r that assess the stude existing knowledge bases/skill levels relearning outcomes. neasures ents' Pre-assessment measures the students' existing knowledge bases/skill levels related to learning outcomes.
+Pre-assessments incorporate varied measures that assess the students' existing knowledge bases/skill levels related to learning outcomes.
+Pre-assessment measures the students' existing knowledge bases/skill levels related to learning outcomes.
 Pre-assessment measures the students' existing knowledge bases/skill levels related to a learning outcome.
 Pre-assessment data are not gathered or the pre-assessment does not measure the students' existing knowledge bases/skill levels related to a learning outcome.

-2. Ca 2.
-Candidate provides an analysis of pre-assessment data.
+2. Candidate provides an analysis of pre-assessment data.

 Exemplary (3 pts.)
 Sound/Solid (2 pts.)
 Acceptable (1 pt.)
 Emerging/Needs Development (0 pts.)
-Analysis include from varied measur aligned to learning and provides a comprofile of student knows bases/skill levels releast one individual groups. es that are outcomes, parative nowledge lated to at Analysis includes data aligned to learning outcomes, and provides a comparative profile of student knowledge bases/skill levels between one individual and one group or between two groups.
-Analysis includes data aligned to one or more learning outcomes, and provides a profile of student knowledge bases/skill levels.
-Analysis does not include data aligned to a learning outcome, or does not provide a profile of student knowledge bases/skill levels.
+Analysis includes data Analysis includes data Analysis includes data Analysis does not include from varied measures that are aligned to learning aligned to one or more data aligned to a learning aligned to learning outcomes, outcomes, and provides a learning outcomes, and outcome, or does not provide a and provides a comparative comparative profile of provides a profile of student profile of student knowledge profile of student knowledge student knowledge knowledge bases/skill levels. bases/skill levels. bases/skill levels related to at bases/skill levels between least one individual and two one individual and one group groups. or between two groups.